Oops19/TS4-OID/_TS4/mod_documentation/on_interaction_do/README.md

 * add new items
 * include or override UGC created by other mod creators

 ## Base Game
-For the base game there are a few interactions.ase game interactions wi Some base game interactions may result in removed outfit parts for sims.
+For the base game there are a few interactions.
+Some base game interactions may result in removed outfit parts for sims.

+### Shower
+* Sims will turn around in shower instead of watching the wall.

-### Vanilla Toilet
+### Vanilla 'Pillow Fight ...'
-* Sims will undress when they use the toilet.
+* Sims will undress their shoes and might lose outfit parts.

+### Using Toilet
+* Configuration removed.
+Handled and hardcoded in DD.

+### Feeding Baby
+* Configuration removed.
+Handled and hardcoded in DD.

-### ?
+### Play Sabbac
-There is more, I'm sure there is
+* Losers undress am outfit item.

 ## 3rd party mods and build items